How do I watch 4K Ultra HD on the Virgin TV V6 box?

 - An audio system with HDMI that supports 4K Ultra HD

-Because not all of the kit connected supports HDCP 2.2, an error may be displayed on the 4K Ultra HD TV when the Virgin TV V6 box is connected to the audio system via HDMI.
+Because not all the kit connected supports HDCP 2.2, an error may be displayed on the 4K Ultra HD TV when the Virgin TV V6 box is connected to the audio system via HDMI.

-In order to resolve this, connect the Virgin TV V6 box directly to the 4K Ultra HD TV using HDMI.
+To resolve this, connect the Virgin TV V6 box directly to the 4K Ultra HD TV using HDMI.

 Then connect the Virgin TV V6 box to the audio system using the Digital Audio output, or by using the HDMI Audio Return Channel (ARC) option on compatible TVs and audio systems.